 A223813 has built-in Compliance Test Patterns such as OFF / D10.2 / PRBS7 / PLTPAT / CP2520 / TPS4 to facilitate users to perform initial verification of CTS Link Training.

 A223813 comes with a built-in Solid State Drive (SSD), capable of storing around 690 to 11,060 images depending on image resolution.
 In addition to using the pre-installed image library, users can add their own test images to meet diverse testing requirements.

-The A223801 can be set to auto, manual or fast mode via Training mode, supports adjustment of the Lane Count, Swing Level and Pre-Emphasis, and simulates output offsets beyond the standard signal to enable testing of the DUT’s peak values.
+The A223813 can be set to automatic, manual, or fast Training mode.
+It supports configuration of Lane Count, Swing Level, and Pre-Emphasis, allowing for the simulation of non-standard signal outputs to conduct tests related to the DUT's peak values.

 - Swing Level：400 / 600 / 800 / 1200 mV

 - Pre-Emphasis：0 / 3.5 / 6 / 9.5 dB

 A223813 supports High Dynamic Range (HDR) image output, including functional test items for HDR10+, HLG, and HDR10.
 The primary objective here is to assess factors that influence the consumer's visual experience.
 Users have the flexibility to adjust HDR Metadata for conducting the relevant HDR functional tests.
 A diverse test pattern library for bi-directional HDR testing is included, with grayscale, color bars, window patterns, and more.